filip-769/searchbit/data-sources.md

 Yioop | https://yioop.com | &check; | &check; | &cross; | &cross;

 Notes:
-- Neeva, Qwant and Mojeek image search was excluding, because it looks like they only get them from Bing.
+- Neeva, Qwant and Mojeek image search was excluded, because it looks like they only get images from Bing.

 ## Instant answers